MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/control-access-from-unmanaged-devices.md

     To limit access, run  `Set-SPOSite -Identity https://<SharePoint online URL>/sites/<name of site collection or OneDrive account> -ConditionalAccessPolicy AllowLimitedAccess`.

 > [!NOTE]
-> The site collection-level setting must be at least as restrictive as the organization-wide setting. <br>By default, this policy allows users to view and edit files in their web browser.
+> The site-level setting must be at least as restrictive as the organization-level setting. <br>By default, this policy allows users to view and edit files in their web browser.
 To change this, see [Advanced configurations](control-access-from-unmanaged-devices.md#advanced).

 ## Advanced configurations
 <a name="advanced"> </a>